Align Remote Teams with a Virtual OKR Festival

 I like the festival analogy because it has a number of key roles: headliners, supporting acts, fans, hecklers, promoters, bouncers, and roadies.

-In a smaller organisation you might think of the headliners as the big teams that everyone wants to hear from: the CEO, the senior leadership team, a critical product team, etc. The supporting acts might be teams who help the headliners do their thing: component teams, finance, HR, and operations.
-Anyone can be a festival roadie helping to organise and setup and teardown.
+In a smaller organisation you might think of the headliners as the big teams that everyone wants to hear from: the CEO, the senior leadership team, a critical product team, etc. The supporting acts might be teams who help the headliners do their thing: component teams, finance, people operations, etc. Anyone can be a festival roadie helping to organise and setup and teardown.
 The promoters might be well-connected folks within various teams who are excited to stir up engagement.

 Finally, fans and hecklers can come from all over to participate.